PaprikaSteiger/ooaclld/cldf/docs/monoexponential verbal plurals.md

 ### [](ParameterTable#cldf:MonPl-02)

-&emsp;**{ yes | no | NA }**
+&emsp;**{ NA | yes | no }**

 In the vast majority of cases, a monoexponential plural can only be analyzed as a singular morpheme that is applied across the lexicon (perhaps with predictable morphophonemic alternations).
 However, in some languages the use of one or another form is conditioned entirely by lexical class, membership in which is unpredictable.
-As mentioned in the What? section above, this grammatical phenomenon is both similar to Sg-Pl suppletion (in that specific plural verb forms have to be memorized), and to monoexponential plurals (in that the set of mutually exclusive markers target all verbs in the lexicon).
+As mentioned in the [What? section](#what) above, this grammatical phenomenon is both similar to Sg-Pl suppletion (in that specific plural verb forms have to be memorized), and to monoexponential plurals (in that the set of mutually exclusive markers target all verbs in the lexicon).

-#### no: Tapieté (Tupian)
+#### no: Tapieté \[tapi1253\] (Tupian; Argentina, Bolivia, Paraguay)
 The plural form in Tapiete is always *-reta*.
 It has no irregular or lexically-conditioned allomorphy ([González 2005](Source#cldf:gonzalez2005tapiete), as exemplified in detail in (1a-b) in the introduction above and in (6-8) in MonPl-03 below).

-#### yes: Nisga’a (Tsimshianic)
+#### yes: Nisga’a \[nisg1240\] (Tsimshian; Canada)
 There are eight possible shapes that a verbal plural morpheme can take in Nisga’a: Full stem reduplication, *lv-* prefixation, irregular reduplication (with additional consonant codas), *tx̌a·-* prefixation, partial reduplication, full word reduplication, *Cix-* prefixing, and *qa-* prefixing
 ([Tarpent 1983](Source#cldf:tarpent1983morphophonemics)).
 All verbs have one of these pluralizing strategies, but which one they use is lexically conditioned and irregular.